Article: Why doesn’t my dog chew his food?

 This is a common problem for dog owners that can lead to dogs getting upset stomachs or throwing up large pieces of unchewed meat.
 In the worst-case scenario, it can leave a dog choking.

-Many dogs don’t savour their meals, they simply see them as food to be eaten as quickly as possible to fill up their stomachs.
-That leaves us asking: “Why DOESN’T my dog chew his food?”
+Many dogs don't savour their meals, they simply see them as food to be eaten as quickly as possible to fill up their stomachs, which makes us wonder, 'Why doesn't my dog chew his food?'.

-What are the four key reasons for this behaviour?
+What are the key reasons for dogs not chewing their food?

 1. It's that pack mentality